 The colony never really flourished, however, and the Dutch abandoned it in 1710.
-Nevertheless they left their mark: in the short time they were here, the Dutch were responsible for the extinction of the dodo and for introducing slaves from Africa, deer from Java, wild boar, tobacco and, above all, sugar cane.
+Nevertheless they left their mark: in the short time they were here, the Dutch were responsible for trafficking enslaved people from Africa, the extinction of the dodo, and importing deer from Java, wild boar, tobacco and, above all, sugar cane.

 Île De France

-Five years after the Dutch abandoned Mauritius, it was the turn of the French, when in 1715 Captain Guillaume Dufresne d'Arsel sailed across from what is now Réunion and claimed Mauritius for France.
-The island was rechristened Île de France, but nothing much happened until the arrival in 1735 of dynamic governor Bertrand François Mahé de Labourdonnais, Mauritius' first colonial hero.
+Five years after the Dutch abandoned Mauritius, the French invaded, when in 1715 Captain Guillaume Dufresne d'Arsel sailed across from what is now Réunion and colonized Mauritius for France.
+The island was rechristened Île de France, but nothing much happened until the arrival in 1735 of dynamic governor Bertrand François Mahé de Labourdonnais.
 He not only transformed Port Louis into a thriving seaport, but also built the first sugar mill and established a road network.

 It was around this time that Mauritius' best-known historic event occurred: the St Géran went down during a storm off the northeast coast in 1744.
 The shipwreck inspired Bernardin de St-Pierre's romantic novel Paul et Virginie, an early bestseller.